PratikTayshete/COVID-19-API/README.md

 # COVID-19-API
-A REST API to provide information from a website using beautifulsoup4 and Flask.
+A REST API to provides some basic information from a website using beautifulsoup4 and Flask.

 The information provided by the REST API is scraped from the given website: https://www.mohfw.gov.in/